Blue group — ASSOCIATED WITH OCTOPUSES

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all common ingredients found on a pizza, including cheese, dough, pepperoni, and tomato sauce.
+These are all common ingredients found on a typical pizza, including cheese, dough, pepperoni, and tomato sauce.

 These are all things associated with octopuses, including their arms, ink, intelligence, and suction cups.

-These are all things that 'cab' might refer to, including cabin, Calloway, red wine, and taxi.
+These are all things that 'cab' might refer to, including a cabin, the surname Calloway, a type of red wine, and a taxi.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.